mozerpol/dotfiles/neoVim/README.md

 ---
 ### How to install neovim:
 `sudo apt install neovim` <br/>
+For all plugins to correct work you need neovim version > 0.5. <br/>

 ### Important directories/files:
 If they (folders and files) don't exist, create them.